Simple (Single) Sign-On

 We solve problems.
-In designing IAM Cloud, we have been guided by the idea that most of the world’s best solutions are simple.
-Simple means reliable.
-Simple means fast.
-Simple means affordable.
-Simple means easy to set-up and use.
-Simple means quick to fix if something goes wrong.
+In designing IAM Cloud SSO, we have been guided by the idea that most of the world’s best solutions are simple.
+Simple means reliable, fast, affordable, and easy to use.

 Single Sign-On (SSO)

-Single Sign-On is now an industry standard technology in all sectors.
-By eliminating multiple passwords and the need to log in separately to each application, SSO increases IT security and user productivity.
+By eliminating multiple passwords and the need to log-in separately to each application, single sign-on (SSO) increases IT security and user productivity.

 Enterprise SSO from the Desktop

 IAM Cloud is one of the few SSO solutions that doesn’t require users to login through a portal or dashboard.
 IAM Cloud’s ingenious use of network technology means that we can activate SSO at the workstation level.
 In other words, when a user logs into their work computer – they will be able to access all their federated applications without having to log into anything else.
 A user would simply click on a desktop shortcut or browser favourite and they’d be launched straight into their application.
 Simple and convenient.